mkdocstrings/griffe/docs/guide/users.md

-# User/Developer guide
+# User guide

-## Griffe features
+## Manipulating APIs

-The following topics explore what Griffe can do for you.
+The following topics will guide you through the various methods Griffe offers for exploring and exploiting Python APIs.

 <div class="grid cards" markdown>